 q = εσ(T41 −T42) [J/m2s]

-It is known that the amount of radiation energy emitted from a surface at a given wavelength depends on the material of the body and the condition of its surface as well as the surface temperature.
-Therefore, various materials emit different amounts of radiant energy even whhen they are at the same temperature.
+It is known that the amount of radiation energy emitted from a surface at a given wavelength depends on the material of the body and the condition of its surface, and the surface temperature.
+Therefore, various materials emit different amounts of radiant energy even when they are at the same temperature.
 A body that emits the maximum amount of heat for its absolute temperature is called a blackbody.

-A blackbody is an idealized physical body, that has specific properties.
-By definition, a black body in thermal equilibrium has an emissivity of ε = 1.0.
-Real objects do not radiate as much heat as a perfect black body.
-They radiate less heat than a black body and therefore are called gray bodies.
+A blackbody is an idealized physical body that has specific properties.
+By definition, a black body in thermal equilibrium emissivity of ε = 1.0.
+Real objects do not radiate as much heat as a perfect black body, and they radiate less heat than a black body and therefore are called gray bodies.

-The surface of a blackbody emits thermal radiation at the rate of approximately 448 watts per square metre at room temperature (25 °C, 298.15 K).
+The surface of a blackbody emits thermal radiation at the rate of approximately 448 watts per square meter at room temperature (25 °C, 298.15 K).
 Real objects with emissivities less than 1.0 (e.g., copper wire) emit radiation at correspondingly lower rates (e.g., 448 x 0.03 = 13.4 W/m2).
-Emissivity plays important role in heat transfer problems.
-For example, solar heat collectors incorporate selective surfaces that have very low emissivities.
-These collectors waste very little of the solar energy through emission of thermal radiation.
+Emissivity plays an important role in heat transfer problems.
+For example, solar heat collectors incorporate selective surfaces with very low emissivities.
+These collectors waste very little solar energy through the emission of thermal radiation.